Basque Venezuelan

-Basque Venezuelans are citizens of Venezuela who are of Basque ancestry.
+Basque Venezuelans (Venezolanos Vascos; Euskal Venezuelarrak) are citizens of Venezuela who are of Basque ancestry.

 History

 Conquerors and settlers

+Since 1515 the island of Cubagua became the Spanish economic hub of the Caribbean thanks to pearls.
+The royal officials charged with overseeing and collecting this great treasure were almost all Basques as Juan López de Arrichulueta, royal overseer of pearls trade; Martín de Ochandiano, royal treasurer of Cubagua.
+By 1516 the navigator and slave hunter Juan Bono de Quejo sailing from Cubagua explored Trinidad island and the Orinoco Delta.
+In 1519, the ship ownners Sancho Ortiz de Urruela and Juan Urrutia successfully secured official royal licenses to finance and lead trade-and-rescue expeditions (armadas de rescate) directly to these shores.
+Friar Antonio de Bilbao, a Franciscan friar served as prior of the Nueva Cádiz convent of Cubagua around 1531.
+The captain Domingo de Zubizarreta and merchant Sancho de Lizaur controlled the maritime traffic in eastern Venezuela.

 Juan Pérez de Tolosa, judge of residence for the zone of Venezuela and Cabo de la Vela, arrived in 1546 and restored the order in the cities of Coro and El Tocuyo.
 His brother Alonso recognized what would be Trujillo.
-We should point out the first Simon Bolivar, from Zenarruza, royal clerk and secretary of the Real Audiencia of Santo Domingo, who from Santo Domingo passed, in 1589, to Caracas as the first perpetual regidor and procurator general.
+In 1589 the first Simon Bolivar, from Zenarruza, royal clerk and secretary of the Real Audiencia of Santo Domingo,] passed to Caracas as the first perpetual regidor and procurator general.
 He was responsible for the creation of schools of first letters and a seminary of grammar directed by Juan de Arteaga and Simón de Basauri (1591).
 Captain Antonio de Berrio, a pearl seeker in Guayana, went down the rivers to the Orinoco where he founded San Jose de Oruña (1592) and Santo Tomás de Guayana (1593, later Angostura).
 The adventure of El Dorado (1561) began with Lope de Aguirre and Pedro de Ursúa as the protagonists and Barquisimeto as the end point of it.
 Already in the c.
 XVII, ranch owners, such as Francisco de Arrieta, Pedro Hernández de Galarza and Antonio Arraez de Mendoza in the Bobures Valley, Juan Félix de Arrúa in the Chama valley, etc. Among the governors and members of the Caracas chapter, Basque's surnames such as Alquiza, Hernani, Oñate, Aguirre, Hoz de Berrio, Ybarra, Bolívar, Lezama, Arguinzoniz, Zabala, Arechederra, Mendoza, Arteaga, Múxica and Butrón, Villela, Echeverria, Landaeta, Guevara, Zuazo, Arraez, Ochoa, Bera settled on the city.
 In Barinas, the Ochagavía, in Barquisimeto the Ansola, in Mérida the Uzcategui, etc. In the fight against the Dutch pirates of the first third of the century, Navarre Lope Díaz de Armendáriz (Marquis of Cadreita), Admiral Manuel de Redín and his brother, Captain Tiburcio Redín, entered Capuchin in 1637 and died in 1651 in La Guaira.